 Click here to make an online contribution via credit card today.
 Simply type in "Community Impact Endowment Fund of The Dayton Foundation" in the "Dayton Foundation Fund Name or Number" field on the form.

-If you wish to make a gift with a check, please send it to The Dayton Foundation, 500 Kettering Tower, Dayton, Ohio 45423 with a note that it is for the Foundation’s Community Impact Endowment Fund.
+If you wish to make a gift with a check, please send it to The Dayton Foundation, 40 N. Main Street, Suite 500, Dayton, Ohio 45423 with a note that it is for the Foundation's Community Impact Endowment Fund.

 To read more about the Foundation’s Community Impact Endowment Funds, click here.